SpadeHeart

 UNIT OFFICERS

 Section 1.
 The officers of the Unit shall be a President, Vice-President, Secretary and Treasurer.
-The offices of Secretary and Treasurer may be combined and held by one member.

 Section 3.
-All officers must be directors, except the Secretary and the Treasurer who may or may not be directors.
+All officers must be directors, except the Secretary and the Treasurer who may or may

-Section 5.
-The Vice-President shall assist the President in the execution of the President’s duties and perform all other duties as the President or the Board may direct.
-In addition, the Vice-President shall replace the President whenever the President lacks capacity to function.
+and perform all other duties as the President or the Board may direct.
+In addition, the Vice-

 Section 6.
 The duties attendant on the Secretary shall include, among others:

-a. attending all Board meetings and all membership meetings;
+a. attending Board meetings and membership meetings

-d. typing and posting, as soon as possible after the meeting, a copy of the minutes of all Board meetings.
-Electronic communication may be used.
+d. typing and posting, as soon as possible after the meeting, a copy of the minutes of all Board

-e. insuring that any disciplinary complaints received from the Unit are immediately forwarded to the District Recorder.
+e. insuring that any disciplinary complaints received from the Unit are immediately forwarded to

-f. maintaining records and correspondence; and
+f. maintaining records and correspondence

-g. certifying in a timely manner that a quorum exists at any annual or special meeting.
+g. certifying in a timely manner that a quorum exists at any annual or special meeting

 Section 7.
 The duties of the Treasurer shall include, among others:

-a. care custody and responsibility of all funds, securities and property of the Unit;
+a. care custody and responsibility of all funds, securities and property of the Unit

-b. keeping full and accurate accounts of receipts and disbursements belonging to the Unit;
+b. keeping full and accurate accounts of receipts and disbursements belonging to the Unit

-c. depositing all monies and valuables in the name of and to the credit of the Unit in such depositories as may be designated by the Board;
+c. depositing all monies and valuables in the name of and to the credit of the Unit in such

-d. disbursing the funds of the Unit as may be directed by the Board of Directors, taking proper vouchers for each such disbursement; and
+depositories as may be designated by the Boardd. disbursing the funds of the Unit as may be directed by the Board of Directors and accepting

-e. rendering to the directors, at all meetings or whenever they require it, an account of all transactions and of the financial condition of the Unit.
+e. rendering to the directors, at all meetings or whenever they require it, an account of all

 ARTICLE VIII